CryptoIceMLH/ESP-Miner-NerdQAxePlusLAN/README.md

 # ESP-Miner NerdQAxePlus V3.4 - TNA Edition LAN and OVERCLOCKING READY

+Be Free - Use your device the way YOU wish to use it !

 **Version:** TNA-V3.4
 **Release Date:** December 2025
 **Platform:** ESP32-S3 (ESP-IDF v5.3.4)